AU-ExoMars/PCOT/README.md

 * Make sure you have a Github account and membership of the AU-ExoMars group.
 * Open an Anaconda shell window (see below)
-* If you have an SSH key set up for GitHub, type this command into the shell:
+* If you have an SSH key set up for GitHub, type this command into the shell (**changing the repository address if it is different**):
 ```shell
 git clone git@github.com:AU-ExoMars/PCOT.git
 ```